-It is important to respect the conditions set out in the and the Learning Agreement in order to avoid the difficulties associated with the validation and recognition of the achievement of you by the host.
+It is important to respect the conditions set out in the Memorandum of Understanding and the YG in order to avoid the difficulties associated with the validation and recognition of the achievement of the students by the host.

 4.2.3.
 Documentation of learning outcomes achieved